khozzy/hugo-blog/content/blog/data-platform-aws/1-ingest.md

 }
 ```

-This declaration also requires us to specify the schema for the underlying data, which will be defined in subsequent section.
+This declaration also necessitates that we specify the schema for the underlying data, which will be defined in the subsequent section.

 ## Data ingestion
-Now that the Kinesis Delivery Streams are ready, let's put some data there.
-Having our synthetic dataset generated, we will transfer it in batches using the [`put_record_batch`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/firehose/client/put_record_batch.html) API operation to each stream separately ([source code](...)).
+With the Kinesis Delivery Streams now prepared, it's time to populate them with data.
+Once our synthetic dataset is generated, we will transfer it in batches using the [`put_record_batch`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/firehose/client/put_record_batch.html) API operation.
+This transfer will be done separately for each stream.
+You can find the [source code](...) for this process here.

-The dataset itself contains 700k+ raw events storing 165 MB.
+The dataset itself comprises over 700,000 raw events, amounting to a total storage of 165 MB.

-We want to have initial sneak-peak on how the data is stored and the overall S3 bucket stats.
+Our aim is to gain an initial sneak peek into how the data is stored and to gather an overview of the statistics for the S3 bucket as a whole.

 ```bash
 # JSON sink bucket stats